A Review of J.M. Monaco’s “How We Remember”

 A Review of “Tiny Hot Dogs”: recipes for life and food

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Mary Giuliani’s memoir Tiny Hot Dogs: A Memoir in Small Bites intrigued me because I love talking about food as much as I love reading.
-Just yesterday I had a friend over … Continue reading
+Just yesterday I had a friend over for coffee and when she left my husband remarked, “You spoke about food for two hours straight…” Giuliani owns a catering/events business that … Continue reading

 “The Embalmer”: an exploration of our complicated relationship with death